codewars/docs/content/languages/c/authoring/index.md

 ## Tasks and Requirements

 Some concepts don't always translate well to or from C. Because of this, some constructs should be avoided and some translations just shouldn't be done.
-Some high level languages, like Pyton or Javascript, reside on the exactly opposite end of the spectrum than C, and translating kata between them and C can result in signiicant differences in difficulty, requirements, and design of the solution.
+Some high-level languages, like Python or JavasScript, reside on the exact opposite end of the spectrum than C, and translating kata between them and C can result in significant differences in difficulty, requirements, and design of the solution.
 - C is a language of much lower level than many other popular languages available on Codewars.
 For this reason, many kata, even if their task can be translated to C directly, can turn out much harder in C than in original language.
 There's many kata which were originally created as very easy and beginner friendly (for example 8 kyu).
 But after translating into C, and adding aspects like memory management, or two dimensional C arrays, etc. they are not so easy anymore, and newbies complain that kata ranked 8 kyu is too difficult for them while it should be an entry level task.
 - C is statically typed, so any task which depends on dynamic typing can be difficult to translate into C, and attempts of forcing a C kata to reflect dynamically typed interface can lead to ideas which enforce a really bad design.
 - There's just a few additional libraries available for C runner, so almost everything has to be implemented manually by the author or the user.
 Kata which take advantage of additional packages installed for other languages become much more difficult in C.